leefuller23/www/content/qtnet.md

 qtcloud: Self hosted Nextcloud.
 Photos, file sharing, calendar etc.

+qtnest: Home Assistant / Node Red / ESPHome implementation for measuring and controlling the environment.

+qtnotes: Joplin Notes server

-qtsync: Self hosted Syncthing - used to sync documents, password vaults etc.
+qtsync: Syncthing - used to sync documents, password vaults etc.

 qtvpn: Multiple deployments of WireGuard, OpenVPN and LT2P/IPsec for site to site, roaming clients.

-qtcctv/Blue Iris: Ingests CCTV feeds from local and remote cameras.
-Configured for multi tenant access, includes some public CCTV feeds too.
+qtcctv: Blue Iris - CCTV feeds from local and remote cameras.
+Produces events which trigger actions in qtnest.

-qtflix: Jellyfin/Plex instances.
-Used to serve my DVD collection to my TVs at home.
+qtflix: Kodi/Jellyfin/Plex implementation.
+Makes live TV and DVD library available to all TVs at home.

-qtgit/GitLab: Central code repository for the whole project.
+qtgit: GitLab - Central code repository for the whole project.
 Handles code, assets and deployment using CI/CD.

-qtcompute/Proxmox/Kubernetes/Ceph: Currently only consumed internally, used as the compute and storage fabric for the whole project.
+qtcompute: Proxmox/Kubernetes/Ceph - Currently only consumed internally, used as the compute and storage fabric for the whole project.
 Hoping to open up Proxmox in future to provide hosted desktops for family and friends.

-qtPRTG/PRTG: A deployment of the PRTG monitoring engine used to ping every device and service every 10 seconds.
-Used to track incoming/outgoing traffic.
-HTTPS, SNMP, custom Python scripts for measuring available download and upload speed through my ISP connection.